What is the purpose of the governing body?

-Two Co-opted Governor vacancies as at November 2018
+One Co-opted Governor vacancy as at November 2018

 How do we do our job?

 Governors, who are unpaid, are people who give up their spare time to help in managing the school.
-This is done by meeting together at least once each term and by forming a number of committees to monitor and guide various areas of activity – such as Personnel and Finance; Premises, Health and Safety; and Curriculum.
-Each committee will also meet each term and report to the governors as a whole on what is happening, what decisions have been taken and recommend courses of action which may be outside the terms of reference of the committee.
-For example, the Personnel and Finance Committee will work with the headteacher to set a budget each year but the budget has to be ratified by the whole governing body before being sent to the Borough Council.
+This is done by meeting together at least once each term and by forming a number of committees to monitor and guide various areas of activity.
+At Sandy Lane Nursery and Forest School, we have condensed the number of committees from three to two with effect from the 2019-20 academic year.
+The Resources Committee is responsible for health and safety; our building programme; personnel; budget; and performance management.
+The Teaching and Learning Committee is responsible for curriculum; pupil progress; safeguarding; and CPD (continuous professional development).
+Each committee meets each term and report to the governors as a whole on what is happening, what decisions have been taken and recommend courses of action which may be outside the terms of reference of the committee.
+For example, the Resources Committee will work with the headteacher to set a budget each year but the budget has to be ratified by the whole governing body before being sent to the Borough Council.

 Another important aspect of the governors’ role is in setting targets and monitoring the progress that the school makes in achieving them.
 The School Improvement Plan is a working document which sets out what the school aims to do in the academic year, who is to do it and how it will be monitored and achieved.

 Governors also set and agree policy documents relating to such things as staff pay, behaviour, health and safety, financial management and several others.
 Each of these documents may be seen by enquiring at the school office.